expansejs/ethereumjs-vm/README.md

 ### `new VM([StateTrie], [blockchain])`
 Creates a new VM object
 - `StateTrie` - The [Patricia Merkle Tree](https://github.com/wanderer/merkle-patricia-tree) that contains the state.
 If no trie is given the `VM` will create an in memory trie.
-- `blockchain` - an instance of the [`Blockchain`](https://github.com/ethereum/ethereumjs-lib/blob/master/docs/blockchain.md) If no blockchain is given a fake blockchain will be used.
+- `blockchain` - an instance of the [`Blockchain`](https://github.com/ethereum/expansejs-lib/blob/master/docs/blockchain.md) If no blockchain is given a fake blockchain will be used.
 - `opts`
   - `state` - the state trie
-  - `blockchain` - an instance of ethereumjs-blockchain
+  - `blockchain` - an instance of expansejs-blockchain
   - `enableHomestead` - a boolean that overrides the homestead settings based on blocknumber
   - `activatePrecompiles` - create entries in the state tree for the precompiled contracts